rtfpessoa/codacy-cppcheck/README.md

 We use the [codacy-plugins-test](https://github.com/codacy/codacy-plugins-test) to test our external tools integration.
 You can follow the instructions there to make sure your tool is working as expected.

-## What is Codacy?
+## What is Codacy

 [Codacy](https://www.codacy.com/) is an Automated Code Review Tool that monitors your technical debt, helps you improve your code quality, teaches best practices to your developers, and helps you save time in Code Reviews.

-### Among Codacy’s features:
+### Among Codacy’s features

 - Identify new Static Analysis issues
 - Commit and Pull Request Analysis with GitHub, BitBucket/Stash, GitLab (and also direct git repositories)
 - Auto-comments on Commits and Pull Requests
 - Integrations with Slack, HipChat, Jira, YouTrack
 - Track issues in Code Style, Security, Error Proneness, Performance, Unused Code and other categories

 Codacy also helps keep track of Code Coverage, Code Duplication, and Code Complexity.